SilenLoc/SilenLoc/README.md

 # Hi, I'm Silen!

-## 🔗 Links

 ## 🚀 About Me

-I try to code clean in every lanuage
+My goal is to code clean in every language

 ## 🛠️ Skills